zacLibaud/bADA55.github.io/index.md

 # How ratings works ?

 The rating system is essential for understanding the scores given to a beer.
 Notably, the same overall rating on BeerAdvocate and RateBeer does not reflect identical scores across different topics.
-In theory, if a user provides the same scores and descriptions for a beer on both platforms, the overall score would still differ between the two sites.
+In theory, if a user provides the same scores and descriptions for a beer on both platforms, the final rating would still differ between the two sites.

-The topics considered in these ratings are as follows: **"appearance," "aroma," "palate," "taste," and "overall."** Concretely, the overall score is a weighted average of these topics' ratings.
+The topics considered in these ratings are as follows: **"appearance," "aroma," "palate," "taste," and "overall."** Concretely, the final rating is a weighted average of these topics' ratings.
+Our objective is to determine these weights.
 We find the following weight for the topics:

 {% include_relative figs/rating_coeff2.html %}